seveirbian/unis/documents/unis-cli.md

 List the status of all edge nodes

 Options:
+  -a, --all               Show all nodes (default private nodes)
       --help              Print Usage

 ## unisctl ps --help

 Usage: unisctl ps [OPTIONS]

-List containers
+List instances

 Options:
-  -a, --all              Show all containers (dafault shows just running)
+  -a, --all              Show all instances (dafault private instances)
       --help             Print Usage

 ## unisctl pull --help